I was talking to a friend tonight whose daughter left school in the middle of the day during junior high, and I had to laugh because I did that once.

 I didn’t make a big plan.
 I just walked out between classes and went to my dad’s place.
-We called it “the farm,” even though it was just outside of town.
-We had a horse, a goat, and a garden that was doing its best.
+We called it “The Farm,” even though it seemed to be on the edge of town.
+There we had a horse, a goat, and a garden that was doing its best.

 It was a really nice day, and I didn’t want to be in school.
 My dad was home.
 I knew he would be.